VidCoin/VidCoin-AdobeAir-ANE/Documentation.md

 ## Setting up the framework in your project

 *Info: the iOS framework was built using iOS SDK 10.0, and requires iOS 7.0 or greater as minimum deployment target.
-The Android framework was built using API 21 and Java 1.6, and requires a deployment target API equal to or greater than 10 (GINGERBREAD R1).*
+The Android framework was built using API 21 and Java 1.6, and requires a deployment target API equal to or greater than 14 (ICE_CREAM_SANDWICH).*

 ### Step 1 : Getting the ANE
 Download and open the zip file from Github: [https://github.com/VidCoin/VidCoin-AdobeAir-ANE](https://github.com/VidCoin/VidCoin-AdobeAir-ANE)